COMM.STANFORD.EDU - Key Persons

 • Professor of Communication

 Jon Krosnick is a social psychologist who does research on attitude formation, change, and effects, on the psychology of political behavior, and on survey research methods.
 He is the Frederic O. Glover Professor in Humanities and Social Sciences, Professor of Communication, Political Science, and (by courtesy) Psychology.
-At Stanford, in addition to his professorships, he directs the Political Psychology Research Group and the Summer Institute in Political Psychology.
-To read reports on Professor Krosnick's research program exploring public opinion on the environment visit the Woods Institute for the Environment and the Public Opinion on Climate Change web sites.
+At Stanford, in addition to his professorships, he directs the Political Psychology Research Group and has directed the Summer Institute in Political Psychology.
+To read reports on Professor Krosnick's research program exploring public opinion on the environment, visit the Public Opinion on Climate Change web site.
+Jon A. Krosnick Frederic O. Glover Professor in Humanities and Social Sciences Professor of Communication Professor of Political Science krosnick@stanford.edu 650.725.3031 McClatchy Hall, Rm.
+432 Krosnick does research on attitude formation, change, and effects, on the psychology of political behavior, and on survey research methods.
+Read About Jon Krosnick

 Job Titles: